TomoGuide/TomoGuide.github.io/docs/03-tutorial/03-relion-preprocessing/index.md

 Create a clean working folder and name it however you want, e.g. Cytoribosome_processing.

-In the folder you created, open a terminal
+In the folder you created, open a terminal.

 Load RELION5 and launch the tomo branch

 ```